JIKS31/Sentinel-Eye/Readme.md

 We are actively seeking contributors!
 Planned enhancements:
 .......(pending)........
 - ✅ DeepSORT for improved tracking with appearance features.
-- ✅ RetinaFace + ArcFace/Dlib for high-accuracy recognition.
+- ✅ RetinaFace + ArcFace/Dlib for Long range face detection and high-accuracy recognition.
 - ✅ Multi-GPU parallel inference support.
 - ✅ Admin dashboard for criminal profile management.
 - ✅ Location tracking and sending to admins.